 Floyd Dewhirst, DDS, PhD

-Dewhirst has used sequencing of the 16S rRNA genes directly from cultivated oral bacteria and also sequencing of cloned genes derived from oral plaque DNA to identify all the bacteria that can live in our oral cavities, both cultivated and previously uncultivated.
+Dewhirst has used 16S rRNA gene sequence information for cultured and as-yet-uncultured oral microbes to identify oral bacteria and place them into an organized taxonomic framework.
 This effort has resulted in the identification of approximately 700 species or phylotypes of human oral bacteria that are described in the Human Oral Microbiome Database (HOMD - http://www.homd.org).
 This database contains important phylogenetic, genomic and bibliographic information for each species, as well as bioinformatics tools to examine their genomes.
-Many of the strains that the Forsyth team identified and made available to the scientific community were previously unnamed and uncultured species.
-The availability of these strains and their genome information has allowed scientists worldwide to study them for the first time.
+Many isolates for previously unnamed or uncultured bacteria have been identified and made available to the scientific community through deposit in national type culture collections.
+The availability of these strains and their genome information has facilitated scientists worldwide to study them.

 “Prior to this work, there was no reliable way to identify the bacteria that could not be grown,” said Dewhirst.
 “We now have molecular tools to easily identify currently uncultivated bacteria and investigators can now study their associations with health and disease.”